CubePilot/cubepilot-docs/herelink/Sbus_Buttons.md

 ---
 description: >-
   Herelink is fitted with six programmable buttons and one hardware wheel.
-These can be configured to control SBUS channel outputs  from the air end’s dual sbus connector and to send Mavlink commands to the autopilot via Solex TX or QGC.
+These can be configured to control sbus channel outputs from the air end’s dual sbus connector and to send Mavlink commands to the autopilot via Solex TX or QGC.
 ---

 # Sbus Button Configuration